Visiting Genoa: Unveiling Italy’s Coastal Charms and Rich Heritage with historic sites and attractions

 Next Stop Cinque Terre and Milan

 Next in line traveling around Italy a quick trip hiking around the scenic Cinque Terre region and then to Milan which is a very short train ride from Genoa.
 This bustling metropolitan city is a major hub to all destinations around Italy.
 I have a short transit stop in Milan so I can do a quick visit to the city.
 I’ve checked out some free things to do in Milan in a short visit, so stay tuned for this upcoming post.
 I hope you enjoyed these things to do in Genoa, Italy and it will inspire you to visit soon.

-Thanks for visiting and checking out Visiting Genoa, Italy in 24 hours.
+Thanks for visiting and checking out Visiting Genoa.
 If you enjoyed the post, please share it with any of the social media buttons located around the post, thank you.